 ATASDA The Australian Textile Arts and Surface Design Association NSW branch offers 2 day Workshops and 1 Day Textile Tasters with noted Australian and International tutors on a variety of textile related subjects.
 Details and enrolment forms for upcoming workshops and tasters are available on the ATASDA website www.atasda.org.au or email the workshop or taster co-ordinators at email@example.com / firstname.lastname@example.org.
 All events (workshops, tasters, General Meetings – usually featuring guest speakers, and social days) are held in Sydney at Dence Park, Epping.
 Members and non-members are welcome – members attend workshops and tasters at discounted rates.
 The workshop/tasters program for the next year is announced with great fanfare at the December (1st Saturday) general meeting each year.
 We will always consider applications by prospective local and interstate tutors.
 For these and any other general enquiries contact ATASDA NSW at email@example.com or by post at PO Box 1090 Epping NSW 1710.

-ATASDA South is a relatively new and enthusiastic group of ATASDA NSW, which meets in Sutherland on the 2nd Saturday of the month.
+ATASDA South is an enthusiastic group of ATASDA NSW, which meets in Sutherland on the 2nd Saturday of the month.
 Members come from the Southern Suburbs of Sydney, Southern Highlands, The Illawarra and down to Berry.
 More information from ATSADA South Group: www.atasda.org.au www.fibretribe.blogspot.com